ansutton/tprm-new/README.md

 The output will default to: ``%Appdata%\Local\Programs\TPRM Accelerator``.

 All the contents in that output folder ``TPRM Accelerator`` should be included in the software package to distribute.

+To run the client application, open the ``TPRM Accelerator.exe`` file.

 #### Ollama
 See [integrating Ollama as a standalone service](https://github.com/ollama/ollama/blob/main/docs/windows.md#standalone-cli).